learningequality/kolibri/platforms/debian-server/README.rst

-Kolibri network setup installer source for Debian
+Kolibri server installer source for Debian
 =================================================

 This package automates the configuration of a proper web server setup to use Kolibri in intensive traffic scenarios.